zjlab-BioGene/CHOOSER/README.md

 ## Model weights & example data

-*Note: before running the notebooks, please ensure that you have to save/add the following folders into your Google Drive ("MyDrive" folder):
+*Note: before running the notebooks on Colab, please ensure that you have to save/add the following folders into your Google Drive ("MyDrive" folder):

 - [model](https://drive.google.com/drive/folders/1y4WKwsoBsqBb_R2Cdj0cwYiLIPnBXj01?usp=sharing)